franciscop/statux/README.md

 );
 ```

-When your state starts to grow, we recommend splitting it into a separated variable:
+When your state starts to grow - but not before - it is recommended to split it into a separated variable:

 ```js
 // src/App.js